My name is Matthew Rettino, a speculative fiction writer from Montreal, Canada. Welcome to my official author website.

-This blog is now dedicated to my Archaeology of Weird Fiction Project, in which I am reviewing all 110 stories contained in Ann and Jeff VanderMeer’s massive anthology The Weird: A Compendium of Strange and Dark Stories.
+In my Archaeologies of Weird Fiction project, I am reviewing all 110 stories contained in Ann and Jeff VanderMeer’s massive anthology The Weird: A Compendium of Strange and Dark Stories.

 As an academic, I’ve written a Master’s thesis on modern fantasy as a form of peripheral modernism.
 I’ve presented at MythCon, Brave New World: Revisiting Globalization in Literature and Culture (a graduate conference held at McGill University in 2018), and at the Academic Conference for Canadian Fantasy and Science Fiction (ACCSFF).